Order transcripts via Parchment storefront.

 Yes, Duke does offer electronic transcripts.
-Electronic transcripts are available only to students who were enrolled in 2000 or later.
+Electronic transcripts are the fastest, most secure, and environmentally-friendly method to request your transcript.

 Understanding Your Transcript

 Each Duke institution publishes an annual bulletin, which includes a complete course catalog for that academic year.

 For archived bulletins, go to the current bulletin page for the appropriate Duke school and look under Archived Bulletins.

 For a complete key to symbols used on a Duke University transcript, see our transcript guide.
 The guide also offers grading standards for each Duke institution.

 If you are sending your Duke transcript to an organization or application service such as LSAC (Law School Admission Council), AMCAS (American Medical College Application Service), or a similar group, you will need upload your additional document(s) in the Add an Attachment (Optional) section of the order form.